 You can go all out at REI on camping gear for kids, but the main things I recommend are a hat, bug protection, and comfortable shoes.
 They really don’t need other special gear!
 (And consider asking friends to borrow their gear if you have friends who like to travel this way.)

 Depending on the age of the child, you may want to think through a sleeping strategy.
-If your tent is big enough and you’re car camping, the pack n’ play could help ensure everyone gets some sleep.
+If your tent is big enough and you’re car camping, the pack n’ play or toddler travel bed could help ensure everyone gets some sleep.
 Otherwise, a kid’s sleeping bag and their favorite stuffed animal is a good idea.

 How do I entertain kids while camping?